petersulyok/smfc/README.md

 TODO: Feedback would be needed about the compatibility with Super Micro X12/X13 motherboards and AST2600 BMC chip.

 ### 7. IPMI fan control and sensor thresholds
-IPMI uses six sensor thresholds to specify the safe and unsafe fan rotation speed intervals (these are RPM values rounded to nearest hundreds, defined for each fan separately):
+IPMI uses six sensor thresholds to specify the safe and unsafe fan rotational speed intervals (these are RPM values rounded to nearest hundreds, defined for each fan separately):

 ```
 Lower Non-Recoverable